 Adelaide Cabaret Festival was conceived by Adelaide arts identity and founding father of Adelaide Fringe Festival, Frank Ford

 Australians have a great tradition of musical theatre and political satire and both form a large part of the cabaret genre.
 And so the idea for a new festival was born.
 Frank approached then Arts Minister, Diana Laidlaw who committed funding to establish the first cabaret festival at Adelaide’s creative heart, Adelaide Festival Centre.

 The first festival took place in May 2001 and featured Australian Jazz maestro James Morrison, musical satirist Phil Scott, and Australian musical theatre star Caroline O’Connor who was a late replacement for the legendary Nina Simone.
 A critical and commercial success, the state government committed to a further three years funding.
 “I loved that we started something from scratch where there was no existing audience and found 48,000 attendances by the second year,” said the inaugural Festival Director, Julia Holt.

-Now in its 18th year and the biggest festival of its kind, Adelaide Festival Centre's Adelaide Cabaret Festival has continued to attract truly outstanding artists from around the country and the world and will be celebrating its 20th anniversary in 2020.
+Now in its 19th year and the biggest festival of its kind, Adelaide Festival Centre's Adelaide Cabaret Festival continues to attract truly outstanding artists from around the country and the world and will be celebrating its 20th anniversary in 2020.
 The festival not only highlights the big names but makes them, too.

-Past festivals have featured the likes of Dame Edna Everage (AUS), Kristin Chenoweth (USA), Idina Menzel (USA), Dita Von Teese (USA), Megan Hilty (USA) Lea Salonga (PHIL), Cassandra Wilson (USA), Olivia Newton-John (AUS), Molly Ringwald (USA), Lenny Henry (UK), Ben Vereen (USA), Mary Wilson (USA), Tim Minchin (AUS), Natalie Cole (USA), Camille O’Sullivan (IRE), Paul Kelly (AUS), Bernadette Peters (USA), Stephen Schwartz (USA), Eddie Perfect (AUS), Rhonda Burchmore (AUS), Micheline Van Hautem (BEL), iOTA (AUS), Lanie Lane (AUS), Caroline Nin (FRA), Michael Feinstein (USA), Mandy Patinkin (USA) and Anthony Warlow (AUS).
+Past festivals have featured the likes of Dame Edna Everage (AUS), Kristin Chenoweth (USA), Alan Cumming (SCT), Idina Menzel (USA), Dita Von Teese (USA), Megan Hilty (USA) Lea Salonga (PHIL), Cassandra Wilson (USA), Olivia Newton-John (AUS), Molly Ringwald (USA), Lenny Henry (UK), Ben Vereen (USA), Mary Wilson (USA), Tim Minchin (AUS), Natalie Cole (USA), Camille O’Sullivan (IRE), Paul Kelly (AUS), Bernadette Peters (USA), Stephen Schwartz (USA), Eddie Perfect (AUS), Rhonda Burchmore (AUS), Micheline Van Hautem (BEL), iOTA (AUS), Lanie Lane (AUS), Caroline Nin (FRA), Michael Feinstein (USA), Mandy Patinkin (USA) and Anthony Warlow (AUS).

 Ali McGregor & Eddie Perfect (2016 – 2017)